IdeasClinicUWaterloo/W25_HealthTech_Innovation_Challenge_Guides/Volunteer_Page/GUIDE.md

 [`run.py`](Full-Stack/run.py)

-Add this code snippet to create the database based on your models after create app:
+Add this code snippet to create the database based on your models after creating the app:

 ```python
 with app.app_context():